-‘Gotham’ Enlists Alexander Siddig To Create Their Own Version Of Ra’s al Ghul
+‘Gotham’ Enlists Alexander Siddig To Create Their Own Version Of Ra’s Al Ghul

 A post shared by Thom Meijer (@thom_thousand) on

 The Hollywood Reporter shares that Siddig will appear as Ra’s al Ghul for the first time on Gotham later this season, when Bruce digs deeper into the Court of Owls hierarchy and discovers the enigmatic mastermind.
-Ra’s al Ghul has previously been seen on CW’s Arrow, but, considering that Arrow and Gotham don’t exist within the same universe, it’s possible for Gotham to create the character in whatever image they choose.
+Ra’s al Ghul has previously been seen on The CW’s Arrow, but, considering that Arrow and Gotham don’t exist within the same universe, it’s possible for Gotham to create the character in whatever image they choose.
 This is most evident in their casting Alexander Siddig, as opposed to bringing in Arrow‘s Matt Nable to reprise the character.

 A change in actors may be the least of the differences between the two versions of Ra’s al Ghul, even though little is known about what Gotham may have planned for their version of the League of Shadows villain.

-On Arrow, Ra’s al Ghul wasn’t entirely evil and, in fact, he may not even have seen himself as a villain, because he was essentially trying to fix humanity.
+On Arrow, Ra’s al Ghul wasn’t entirely evil, and in fact, he may not even have seen himself as a villain, because he was essentially trying to fix humanity.
 First, Ra’s al Ghul was potrayed as having raised two daughters, Nyssa (Katrina Law) and Talia (Lexa Doig), suggesting the Arrow character had the capacity to show love and compassion.
 He also showed mercy to Damien Dahrk (Neil McDonough), even after he had been ordered to kill him.

 Will Gotham create a similar character, making Ra’s al Ghul capable of acts of love and mercy?
-It’s unknown, but, given Gotham‘s track record with such characters as Mr. Freeze, The Mad Hatter, and even with Nygma, it seems likely that such empathy may only pave the way for greater acts of evil.
+It’s unknown, but given Gotham‘s track record with such characters as Mr. Freeze, The Mad Hatter, and even with Nygma, it seems likely that such empathy may only pave the way for greater acts of evil.
 One can predict that this story arc will not end well.

 [Featured Image by Charley Gallay/Getty Images]